The Three-Bridges Design for Learning

 Step 1: From Curriculum Coverage to Personalized Learning

 But no revolution comes without its troubles.
-When I made this shift away from content and curriculum coverage to personalized learning, the response from parents was mixed.
+When I made this shift away from “covering” curriculum to personalized learning, the response from parents was mixed.

 Half the parents were crazy about it.
 “My child finally enjoy math class,” parents would say.
 “They’re not frustrated or fighting about homework.”

 Others, though, had their concerns.
-“I’m not paying to have my kid go sit on the computer all day?”
+“I’m not paying tuition to have my kid stare at a screen all day?”
 “What are you, the teacher, doing while the kids are on the computer?”

-The parents had an image of zombified students sitting in rows on computers.
+These parents had an image of zombified students sitting in rows on computers.
 So I invited them to come see for themselves.
-When they came into class, they saw kids working in teams and collaborating to solve problems.
+When they visited the class, they saw kids working in teams and collaborating to solve problems.
+Soon almost all of them had come around.

 And when the standardized scores came back it was clear to everyone – this wasn’t just some crazy experiment.
 My students had learned A LOT of math.